St. Joachim Sanitary Relief (12214)

 Pubic Meeting - October 5, 2022

-- Construction is estimated to start in Fall of 2023
+- Construction is estimated to begin in Fall 2023.

 What can residents expect?

-After all new sewer pipes are installed, the contractor will restore the construction site according to all MSD and local requirements.
-This could include sodding any disturbed areas, replacing disturbed pavement, reinstalling fences, etc. More detail on this will become available after a contractor is selected.
+Restoration: After all new sewer pipes are installed, the contractor will restore the construction site according to all MSD and local requirements.
+This could include sodding any disturbed areas, replacing disturbed pavement, reinstalling fences, etc.

 At least one MSD Inspector will be on-site part of the day for every day the contractor is working.